nacedob/Hardware-Adapted-Quantum-Machine-Learning/README.md

 # Hardware-Adapted-Quantum-Machine-Learning
 This repository explores Hardware-Adapted Quantum Machine Learning.
 It is part of my final msc thesis.

-# Embedding-Quantum-Kernels-with-QNN

-This code implements the paper by Pablo Rodriguez Grasa [Training embedding quantum kernels with data re-uploading quantum neural networks](https://arxiv.org/pdf/2401.04642).
+It explores Embedding Quantum Kernels (EQK) with Quantum Neural Networks (QNN) using Data Reuploading.
+This model is based on a the paper by Pablo Rodriguez Grasa [Training embedding quantum kernels with data re-uploading quantum neural networks](https://arxiv.org/pdf/2401.04642).

-## Abstract
-Kernel methods play a crucial role in machine learning and the Embedding Quantum Kernels (EQKs), an extension to quantum systems, have shown very promising performance.
-However, choosing the right embedding for EQKs is challenging.
-We address this by proposing a p-qubit Quantum Neural Network (QNN) based on data re-uploading to identify the optimal q-qubit EQK for a task (p-to-q).
-This method requires constructing the kernel matrix only once, offering improved efficiency.
-In particular, we focus on two cases: n-to-n, where we propose a scalable approach to train an n-qubit QNN, and 1-to-n, demonstrating that the training of a single-qubit QNN can be leveraged to construct powerful EQKs.
+The main purpose of this repository is to adapt this model to improve its actual implementation on current real quantum hardware in an efficient way.
+To do this, the main idea is to change parametrized gates by parametrized pulses.
+More details are found on the [final thesis document](todo.txt)

 ## Code structure
 The code is structured as follows:

 ### Quantum Neural Networks:
-- [src/dataReuploading](src/dataReuploading) folder contains code containing the Quantum Neural Network part.
+- [src/QNN](src/QNN) folder contains code containing the Quantum Neural Network part, using Data Reuploading strategy.
-  - [SingleQNN](src/dataReuploading/SingleQNN.py) models 1 qubit neural network.
-  - [MultiQNN](src/dataReuploading/MultiQNN.py) models n qubit neural networks, being n arbitrary.
-In principle, taking  `n_qubits=1` should get the same results and object than the SingleQNN code.
-  - [Constant](src/dataReuploading/Constant.py) is not actually a QNN.
-It takes the training set and seeks the most popular layer.
-Then, it maps every possible state in the Hilbert space to that specific label, with no computations being done.
-It is used as the *enemy* to beat, the minimum accuracy of the QNN and EQK to be achieved.

-Any network in any QNN class has a `train` method as well as a method to save the python object containing the net (`save_qnn`) and the corresponding method to load it (`load_qnn`), the latter being static.
+  - [BaseQNN](src/dataReuploading/SingleQNN.py): an abstract class modelling the idea of a QNN.
+The main methods are `train` to learn parameters, `predict` to make the prediction of a dataset and `get_accuracy`that computes the current accuracy of the model on a dataset with its correspoding expected labels.
+There is an abstract method `_base_circuit` to be defined by each of its children.
+This method assigns the quantum circuit to be used as core of the computations.
+  - [GateQNN](src/dataReuploading/GateQNN.py) models the gate (traditional) version of a QNN.
+The parametrized gates are arbitrary rotations, with 3 parameters each to be used.
+  - [PulsedQNN](src/dataReuploading/PulsedQNN.py) models the pulsed version of a QNN.
+The pulses are modelled using Trotter-Suzuki approximation.
+There are multiple attributes that can be defined to specify the exact hardware implementation.
+TODO

 ### Embedding Quantum Kernels:
 - [src/EQK](src/EQK) folder contains code containing the Embedding Quantum Kernel part.
-  - [EQK1](src/EQK/EQK1.py) code contains model the 1-1 architecture (more in Pablo's paper)
   - [EQK1](src/EQK/EQKn.py) code contains model the n-n architecture (more in Pablo's paper)

-### Data sets
+### Datasets

-Some interesting data sets have been included in the within the class [sampler](Sampler).
-There are two classes: one modelling 2D data sets and another one implementing the 3D version of these same sets.
+Some interesting data sets have been included in the within the sampler package [Sampler](src/Sampler).
+There are four classes:

-One can try any other data set.
-Feel free to write your one methods in these classes.

-Note that the methods in [visualization](Sampler/visualization) might be incorrect and raise error.
-I will be working in this soon.
+- [Sampler2D](src/Sampler2D.py): creates synthetic 2D datasets (including those appearing in the original reference - corners, sinus, circles and spirals).
+- [Sampler3D](src/Sampler3D.py): creates synthetic 3D datasets (including the three-dimensional version of those appearing in the original reference - corners3d, sinus3d, shell and helix).
+- [MNISTSampler](src/MNISTSampler.py): that loads and preprocesses MNIST Fashion and Handwritten datasets.
+- [RandomSampler](src/RandomSampler.py): that creates random datasets using `sklearn` package.
+There is a general method (`get_data`) where one can choose freely the paramters to create a random dataset and three preconfigures datasets (`random_easy`, `random_medium` and `random_hard`) that create random datasets with increasing difficulty.

+### Visualization
+TODO

+### Experiments
+TODO

 ### Tests